Overview of Naturalization

 Another Option: Derivative Citizenship

 Millar & Hayes provides full-service representation for filing, test and interview preparation, and defending against actions and requests for evidence from the government.
 Our immigration attorneys guide the case through the processing to ensure it is handled properly.
-Due to the federal nature of immigration law, we serve clients in all U.S. states and throughout the world. we help many immigrants through the naturalization process.
+Due to the federal nature of immigration law, we serve clients in all U.S. states and throughout the world.
 Instead of worrying that you might make a mistake on your application, call us.
 We understand what you need to file for naturalization and we can help make sure you qualify.

 We offer one-on-one consultations with an experienced lawyer to discuss your goals, analyze your case, and plan an immigration strategy.
 Paid consultation fees are often creditable towards total representation.

 Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through complex issues and supporting documents and plan an immigration strategy for obtaining benefits.
 To schedule a consultation, please click one of the links below: